Raghukashyap1143/OCI/OCI Documentation/Tempate/Templatedoc.md

 1. Allow a user to create and manage OCI resources like Object Storage, Compute instances, and Autonomous Databases with limited or full access to these resources.

-2. Allow users to create and manage IAM users, groups, and attach policies to control access within the OCI environment.
+2. Allow users to create and manage users, groups, and attach policies to control access within the OCI environment.

 Now we will learn how to assign permissions on the CloudLabs Template.